 Depending on who your target market is, there are several ways on how you can promote your services to land your first couple of clients as a freelance service provider.
 Luckily, nowadays, technology is so advanced that you can utilize social media and the internet to shamelessly promote yourself.

 You can start by looking up local classifieds websites like the following:

 If you’re promoting to your city or locality, chances are you’ll have classified ads web sites that are local to your community.
-In most places in the US and Canada, Craigslist offer classified listings that are local to towns and cities.
+In most places in the US and Canada, Craigslist offers classified listings that are local to towns and cities.
 If Craigslist is popular in your area; this is one advertising resource you shouldn’t miss.
 If however, Craigslist isn’t as popular in your area; there should be at least one classified ads site that has dominated your locality.
-In Canada for example, Kijiji is more popular than Craigslist and a lot of contractors, repair and trades people use this site very well to attract clients to their freelance businesses.
+In Canada for example, Kijiji is more popular than Craigslist, and a lot of contractors, repair, and tradespeople use this site very well to attract clients to their freelance businesses.

 Noticed the many Facebook groups in your area?
 From buy and sell to speed trap groups, to everything local… people, even in the digital world, still need to belong in a group as we’re all, after all… social beings!

-The best way to take advantage of Facebook groups in your area is of course, to have a Facebook account (which you may already have).
-You don’t have to create a Facebook page for your business yet, specially if you don’t have one registered yet.
+The best way to take advantage of Facebook groups in your area is, of course, to have a Facebook account (which you may already have).
+You don’t have to create a Facebook page for your business yet, especially if you don’t have one registered yet.
 Just use your personal Facebook profile for now.

 Start joining Facebook buy and sell groups by searching Facebook for keywords like:

 “your city deals”

 And see all the groups that are available in your area that you could promote your services to.